bognaum/vscode-emmet-commands-and-keybindings/README.md

 - You may add your own keybindings and may see it in menu.

 ## Notes:
-- Not all commands existing in the [Emmet documentation] has implemented in VS Code.
+- Not all commands existing in the [Emmet documentation](https://docs.emmet.io/) has implemented in VS Code.
-- Assigned keybindings does not correspond to the keybindings of [Emmet documentation].
+- Assigned keybindings does not correspond to the keybindings of [Emmet documentation](https://docs.emmet.io/).

 ## Screenshots